Digitization of Smithsonian Collections

-The Smithsonian currently holds 155 million objects/specimens, which include artworks, cultural artifacts, and natural world specimens.
+- The Smithsonian currently holds 155.5 million objects/specimens, which include artworks, cultural artifacts and scientific specimens.

-Eighteen million museum objects/specimens (12 percent) are prioritized for digitization.
-This includes the vast majority of artworks, historic and cultural objects and some of the scientific specimen collection.
-Among those not to be digitized are scientific specimens of which multiple examples exist.
+- 19 million of these museum objects/specimens (12%) are prioritized for digital image creation.
+These materials include the vast majority of artworks and historic and cultural objects.
+Among those materials not to be digitized are scientific specimens of which multiple examples exist.

-Currently, the Smithsonian has digitized 3.8 million objects/specimens, which represent 22 percent of the prioritized museum collections.
+- Currently, the Smithsonian has digitized 4.9 million (26%) of these prioritized objects/specimens.

-The Smithsonian currently holds 162,000 cubic feet of archival material.
-This includes personal papers, business records, photographs, recordings and film.
-If placed end-to-end, all boxes of material in the archival collection would extend 30 miles.
+- The Smithsonian currently holds 163,000 cubic feet of archival material.
+These materials include personal papers, business records, photographs, recordings and film.
+If placed end-to-end, all boxes of material in the archival collection would extend approximately 30 miles.

-Currently 29,000 cubic feet (29 percent) of the prioritized collections have been digitized according to Smithsonian archival standards.
+- Currently 28,000 cubic feet (28%) of these prioritized collections have been digitized according to Smithsonian archival standards.

-The Smithsonian currently holds 2 million library volumes.
-This includes special collections and American trade literature.
+- The Smithsonian currently holds 2.2 million library volumes.
+These materials include special collections and American trade literature.

-Museum Objects/Specimens—The Smithsonian has created 7.2 million digital records (descriptive information such as object name, size, location, description, etc.) for its collection objects/specimens and estimates that an additional 45 million digital records will be required to describe the entire 155 million-object/specimen collections.
-Depending on the object, one digital record can represent multiple items.
+Museum Objects/Specimens—The Smithsonian has created 8.9 million digital records (descriptive information such as object name, size, location, description, etc.) for its collection objects/specimens and estimates that an additional 42 million digital records will be required to describe the entire 155.5 million object/specimen collections.
+Depending on the object type, one digital record can represent multiple items.

-Archival Materials—The Smithsonian has created 1.1 million digital records for archival material and estimates that an additional 1.9 million digital records will be required to describe the entire 162,000-cubic-foot collection.
+Archival Materials—The Smithsonian has created 706,000 digital records for archival material and estimates that an additional 1.6 million digital records will be required to describe the entire 163,000-cubic-foot collection.

-The Smithsonian has made many of its digitized materials available on its Collections Search Center website, and on education and research platforms such as Learning Lab, the Digital Public Library of America, and the Global Biodiversity Information Network.
-The Smithsonian is currently pursuing funding for its digitization priorities.
+The Smithsonian’s digitized materials are available on our Collections Search Center website, and on education and research platforms such as Learning Lab, 3D.si.edu, the Digital Public Library of America, and the Global Biodiversity Information Network.

 # # #